 The poverty, unpredictable electricity, potties in the ground, undrinkable water and dirt roads all normal to Ukrainians, were unusual and humorous at times to us.
 We saw God at work and were rewarded immediately and consistently for our obedience, yet still, the lay of the land was unfamiliar and kept us on our toes.

 This is why Thomas and June Nolen were key to our navigation from the familiar to unfamiliar.
-Their easy demeanor and genuine joy gave us strength to face the week.
+Their easy demeanor and genuine joy gave us strength for this incredible task.
 Their humor was medicine to our weary souls.
 We will never forget their attentiveness, and reliability.
+Their smiles, even their appearance spoke of a couple ready to serve, able to care for those who’d come to be on mission.
 The week was inspiring and faith building, but it was the Nolen’s who God used to orchestrate it.

 The Nolens are a retired couple from Mantee, MS. They served in Ukraine from January 1999 – Fall 2002 being Coordinators for the Mississippi/Ukraine partnership.
 Many Mississippians went to Ukraine those years.
 As far as our week in Ukraine, the Nolens presence felt like protection; their cheer and humor like familiarity; their appreciation like confidence.

 Last fall I saw the ad in the Mission Mosaic magazine for a Walk of Faith garden being constructed at the WMU headquarters in Birmingham, AL. June Nolen came to mind and I decided to purchase a brick in her honor.

 If you decide to do this, the WMU Foundation will send a letter to the person you are honoring with your gift or to the family of the person you are memorializing.
 The letter they receive lets them know you gave.
 This is a picture of the letter I received showing a replica of the brick going in this garden to be seen by generations.